 When you know what you are, you always appreciate who you are.

 Everything is in the now.
-Yet, when you miss something in the now, something is missing: you.
+When you feel something is missing, the thing that’s missing is you.

 Koan 38